Softpanorama

 I know if you startup the partitioner it gives you a warning but as long as do not change any think every is oke

-If according to the partitioner sdb is unused then you can do every think with it for instance to create a second primary partition for a second OS If you put GRUB of the second OS in the second primary partition Suse is still there
+If according to the partitioner sdb is unused then you can do every think with it for instance to create a second primary partition for a second OS If you put GRUB of the second OS in the second primary partition Suse is still there and must it be possible to change suse boot loader in that way that she also load the second OS

-BUt there are more ways to do what you like to do
+But there are more ways to do what you like to do

 all the best